marksparkza/jschon/docs/usage/jsonschema.rst

 tree holds the results of evaluating an instance node against a schema node - or, to be precise, the results of evaluating an instance *subtree* against a schema *subtree*.
-So, the root node of the :class:`~jschon.jsonschema.Scope` tree represents the result of evaluating the entire instance against the entire schema, and its :attr:`~jschon.jsonschema.Scope.valid` property indicates the validity of the entire instance.
+So, the root node of the :class:`~jschon.jsonschema.Scope` tree represents the result of evaluating the entire instance against the entire schema.

-While it is possible to work with the :class:`~jschon.jsonschema.Scope` tree directly to collect and interpret evaluation results, jschon provides a higher-level interface to JSON instance evaluation: the :class:`~jschon.evaluator.Evaluator` class.

-Here we create an :class:`~jschon.evaluator.Evaluator` for our hosts schema:

->>> evaluator = Evaluator(hosts_schema)

-The :class:`~jschon.evaluator.Evaluator` methods, :meth:`~jschon.evaluator.Evaluator.validate_schema`
-and :meth:`~jschon.evaluator.Evaluator.evaluate_instance`, each return a JSON-compatible dictionary generated from a :class:`~jschon.jsonschema.Scope` result tree and structured in accordance with a selected `output format <https://json-schema.org/draft/2020-12/json-schema-core.html#output>`_, as described by the JSON Schema core specification. [#]_

-:meth:`~jschon.evaluator.Evaluator.validate_schema` may be useful when developing new schemas: it can provide detailed information on errors with respect to the metaschema; *cf.* the previous section, in which we chained a :meth:`~jschon.jsonschema.JSONSchema.validate` call to the :class:`~jschon.jsonschema.JSONSchema` constructor.
-While this is a useful safety check, it does not provide any information beyond a raised exception if any schema errors are encountered.

-Now let's evaluate those host record arrays that we created:

->>> evaluator.evaluate_instance(valid_host_records)
-{'valid': True}

-The default output format is :const:`OutputFormat.FLAG`.
-To see all the errors produced in the evaluation of the invalid array, we can select the :const:`OutputFormat.BASIC`
-format:

->>> evaluator.evaluate_instance(invalid_host_records, OutputFormat.BASIC)
-{'valid': False, 'errors': [...]}
+Applications will typically only need to read the :attr:`~jschon.jsonschema.Scope.valid` property or use the :meth:`~jschon.jsonschema.Scope.output` method at the root of a :class:`~jschon.jsonschema.Scope` tree, to see the result of evaluating a JSON instance.
+But for custom keyword development, it will be important to understand how the :class:`~jschon.jsonschema.Scope` class works - and this will be explained in the next guide (to do!).

-.. [#] jschon currently supports only the `Flag` and `Basic` output formats.
+.. [#] jschon currently supports only the ``'flag'`` and ``'basic'`` output formats.